 Other tips on saving money with Avis

-Here are a couple of basic tips on car rental savings with National.
+Here are a couple of basic tips on car rental savings with Avis.

 - Register for Avis Preferred – The real benefits kick in when you get to Preferred Plus level but in past bookings, I’ve gotten expedited pick-up service with just the regular base level.
 Every bit helps to speed up the process and also spend less time interacting with sales representatives.

 - If possible, rent outside the airport – For cities where it’s possible, those airport fees add up.
 They sneakily call it something ambiguous which is why you’ll see Concession Recovery Fee (11.11% vs 10%) and Customer Facility Charge ($5/day).
 In parenthesis are examples of the fees at SLC airport.
 In this example you’re looking at $138.61 vs $69.17 in extra fees for a one-week rental.

 - Week rentals sometimes cheaper than 5 or 6 days – Discounts often kick in when you hit a full week so if you’re close to that, try getting a quote for 7 days.

 - Use credit card for car rental insurance – Instead of purchasing LDW, leverage your credit card for insurance.
 Make sure you read your policy beforehand to know what and how you’re covered.

 - Refuelling service is never a good idea – Unless you think you’re going to be in a crazy time crunch, always fill up the tank before you return the car.
 Even if they offer you a temping fuel plan, it’ll always be more expensive than you filling it up by yourself.

 Are there any codes for underage drivers (under 25)

 One thing that Avis is not really good are promotion and codes that eliminate the underage fee for drivers that are under 25.
 I was not able to find any but if you find any do leave a comment below.